 Applicants must have at least a second-class honours degree from a recognized University, or other academic or professional qualifications deemed to be equivalent, by the Admissions Committee.
 Past and present work in sustained community development, professional or volunteer, is also highly valued by the Admissions Committee.

 Duration of programme

 Two years part-time

 Programme Structure

-The programme runs for 2 years, starting in September of year 1 to May of year 2.
-In year 1 there is also a summer semester of 6 weeks between June and July.
+The programme runs for 2 years, starting in January of year 1 to December of year 2.
+There is also a summer semester of 6 weeks between June and July.